 Supporting Portfolio Companies

-In this role, you’ll conduct research about target portfolio companies and assist partners during the acquisition process (including negotiating and working with investment bankers, raising more money from other equity sources, negotiating with banks for debt financing, etc.).
-Once a company is acquired, you’ll attend board of directors meetings, help locate and screen potential additions to a company’s management team, convince new recruits that they should work with your portfolio company, support the management team (this can be anything from being a friend to “handholding”), and keep partners up-to-date on changes, problems, and successes.
-You’ll also analyze potential exit opportunities for portfolio companies.
+In this role, associates conduct research about target portfolio companies and assist partners during the acquisition process (including negotiating and working with investment bankers, raising more money from other equity sources, negotiating with banks for debt financing, etc.).
+Once a company is acquired, associates attend board of directors meetings, help locate and screen potential additions to a company’s management team, convince new recruits that they should work with the associate's portfolio company, support the management team (this can be anything from being a friend to “handholding”), and keep partners up to date on changes, problems, and successes.
+Associates also analyze potential exit opportunities for portfolio companies.